saitouena/clj-kondo-parallel-bug/README.md

 # clj-kondo-parallel-bug

+I'm trying to make a repro case of https://github.com/borkdude/clj-kondo/issues/1068 .
+It's related to `:refer :all` (or `:use`) and `--parallel` option.

 I havn't made it to work yet.

 ## Usage